kaku2015/PrivacySafeDocs/Device Owner (Non ROOT) Setup.md

 - **Q: After all the above operation still shows "xxx"**
 - A: Please reboot your phone.

+- **Q: Huawei EMUI system, individual system applications disappear after activating ADB.**
+- A: This is caused by a bug in the latest version (more than 341) of the EMUI system.
+The solution to this problem is to hide the missing app and then unhide it.
+You can also restore after uninstalling the app and restarting your phone.

 - **Q: There is "Device is managed by your organization" on my notification center after setting up.
 Why?**
 - A: That is how PrivacySafe works.